-Roughly half of the people in sub-Saharan Africans live on less than one dollar (USD) per day (Woods et al., 2007) with many in rural Africa relying on subsistence farming for their livelihoods.
-Low levels of development, especially widespread hunger, constrain farmers' ability to effectively cultivate their land, even though there is a great deal of productive land in rural Africa.
-Additionally, small-scale farmers receive little outside investment, so they have few opportunities to improve or change their livelihoods.
-Farmers also have to contend with negative effects of global warming on their yields.
+Roughly half of the people in sub-Saharan Africans live on less than one dollar (US) per day (Woods et al., 2007) with many in rural areas relying on subsistence farming for livelihood.
+Low levels of development, and especially widespread hunger, constrain farmers' ability to effectively cultivate their land, despite the land's high productive potential.
+Additionally, small-scale farmers receive little outside investment, so they have few opportunities to improve or change livelihoods.
+Farmers also have to contend with negative effects of climatic change on their yields.
 These factors contribute to farmers' unsustainable land-use practices that, in turn, degrade arid and semi-arid ecosystems.
 Getting affordable, clean energy is another problem for people living in rural sub-Saharan Africa.
 Most people use biomass, like charcoal and firewood, because they cannot afford fossil fuels or renewable energy (Taele et al., 2012).
-Without alternatives to biomass, increasing energy will further strain the land that supports rural farmers' livelihood (Amigun et al., 2011).
+Without alternatives to traditional use of biomass, increasing energy demand will increase pressure on African ecosystems.
+Increasing demand for food and energy will further strain the land that supports rural farmers' livelihoods (Amigun et al., 2011).